tolomea/django-data-browser/CONTRIBUTING.rst

 *********************************

 * UI improvements
-* ToMany support
-* Advanced filtering
-* PII controls
 * Graphs
+* And/Or filtering
+* User specified calculated fields
+* Comparing to other fields
+* Scheduled views
+* Totals

 URL Format